00015775/CorrNet/macOS_en.md

 Must be modified to:

--CUDA: Doka
+- CUDA: Doka
--MPS: single card
+- MPS: single card
--CPU: single card
+- CPU: single card

 And transform: